Setting up Payload Delivery with Gripper

 below.

-Then follow the rest of the process of Custom Mixer for Gripping Mechanism to load the custom mixer in the airframe & apply it to your vehicle.
+Then follow the rest of the process of to load the custom mixer in the airframe & apply it to your vehicle.